 - 1. The student's academic performance in each class or course and in grades 1-12 must be based upon written papers, class participation, tests, and other academic performance criteria as determined by the teacher. - 2.
 The student's conduct and behavior. - 3.
-The student's attendance, including absences and tardiness. - 4.
-The student's report card shall contain a statement indicating performance or nonperformance at grade level, conduct/citizenship, attendance, and promotion or non-promotion.
+The student's attendance, including absences and tardiness.

+A student's final report card for a school year shall contain a statement indicating end-of-the-year status regarding performance or nonperformance at grade level, acceptable or unacceptable behavior and attendance, and promotion or non-promotion.